DistAlgo/alda/README.md

 	- `constraint` parameter should be set to the name of a constraint solving problem
 	- `kwargs` are keyword arguments used to pass in the parameters of a constraint solving problem.
 The keys are name of parameters
 	- When passing in a keyword arguments, if the passing variable is
-		- in the same scope as calling `query` or
+		- in the same scope as calling `query`, or
-		- is an instance variable in a class or
+		- is an instance variable in a class, or
 		- is a global variable,

 	  and of the same name as the target parameter, the passing in of that parameter can be omitted.
-For example, in the vertex cover example, the pass in of parameter `edge` is omitted.
+In the vertex cover example, the pass in of parameter `edge` is omitted.
 	- The return value of `query` function is a dictionary, whose keys are names of decision variables appearing in the first argument of the target function.
-If the problem is COP, an additional `objective` item will also be returned.
+If the problem is COP, an additional `objective` item will also be returned, which is the optimal value of the optimization goal.
 Besides, the statistics of solving the problem are also returned under key `statistics`.
 The detailed explaination of all the items in statistics can be found [here](https://minizinc-python.readthedocs.io/en/latest/_modules/minizinc/result.html).

 - Running the program: `python3 -m da --constraint <filename>`